 To run the code in this example, the following is required.

-- The requisite information for problem submission through SAPI, as described in Using a D-Wave System.
+- The requisite information for problem submission through SAPI, as described in Configuring Access to D-Wave Solvers.

 - Ocean tools dwave-system, dimod, and dwave_networkx.

-Section Solving Problems on a D-Wave System describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a binary quadratic model (BQM) and (2) Solve the BQM with a D-wave system or classical sampler.
+Section How a D-Wave System Solves Problems describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a binary quadratic model (BQM) and (2) Solve the BQM with a D-wave system or classical sampler.
 In this example, a function in Ocean software handles both steps.
 Our task is mainly to select the sampler used to solve the problem.

 Formulate the Problem¶